agimus/agimus-demos-ur10-pointing/talos/calibration/apriltags/README.md

     offset of 0.025 radian on the measure of arm_left_1 encoder.
   * File "one-measure.csv" contains the first measure of the above file.

+  * File measurements-pyrene-20200212-1.csv contains measurements obtained on Pyrene with 67 configurations.
+Joint state is read from the SoT.
+  * File measurements-pyrene-20200212-2.csv contains measurements obtained on Pyrene with 94 configurations.
+Joint state is read from the robot encoders.

 ### Python scripts

 Motion planning, motion generation and calibration computation are controlled